theforeman/foreman-packaging/README.md

 1. Ensure you're on a fresh git branch because the tooling will create a commit.
 1. Generate the spec and download the sources automatically with npm2rpm.
    * For packages without dependencies - `./add_npm_package.sh example version single`
    * For packages that bundle dependencies - `./add_npm_package.sh example version bundle`
 1. This should have created a nodejs-example directory with the packages needed, the spec, and the cache if it's a bundled package.
 It should have modified tito.props, comps and added everything to git, including a commit.
-1. Add the package to `package_manifest.yaml`.
-Amend the commit.
+1. Add the package to `package_manifest.yaml`
+1. Amend the commit
 1. Update the spec if needed (e.g: for peer dependencies).
 Amend the commit if needed.
 1. Follow the "test a package" section above until it builds for all targeted platforms and required non-SCL modes.
 1. Submit a pull request against `rpm/develop`

-## HOWTO: update a gem package
+## HOWTO: Updating packages

+### Updating gem packages

 1. Run the update script
-  1. `./bump_rpm.sh rubygem-foo`
+   * `./bump_rpm.sh rubygem-foo`
-1. Check the output of [gem-compare](https://rubygems.org/gems/gem-compare)
+1. Check the output
-  1. update `Requires` to match changes in runtime dependencies
+   * update `Requires` to match changes in runtime dependencies
-  1. add/remove entries in %files if required for new root files
+   * add/remove entries in `%files` if required for new root files
+1. Amend the commit if needed
+1. Follow the "test a package" section above until it builds for all targeted platforms and required SCL + non-SCL modes.
+1. Submit a pull request against `rpm/develop`

+### Updating npm packages

+1. Run the update script
+   * `./add_npm_package.sh PACKAGE`
-1. Commit the changes
+1. Verify the changes
-  1. `git commit -m "Update NAME to VERSION"`
+1. Amend the commit if needed
 1. Follow the "test a package" section above until it builds for all targeted platforms and required SCL + non-SCL modes.
 1. Submit a pull request against `rpm/develop`